 Dr Alison Duncan is a highly experienced dermatologist with more than 12 years at consultant-level, including 7 years at Lancashire Teaching Hospitals NHS Trust, a highly respected university service.
 She specialises in both adult and paediatric dermatology, with particular experience in skin cancer identification and management, as well as general and inflammatory skin conditions.

 More Information & Booking

 Appointment Booking with Dr Duncan

 Please simply work through the steps on screen.
-Please note that even if you have previously seen Dr Alison Duncan, if this is your first visit to Integra, you need to tick ‘no’ with respect to Existing Patient.
+Please note that even if Dr Alison Duncan has been your dermatologist previously in Cayman, if this is your first visit to Integra, you need to tick ‘no’ with respect to Existing Patient.
 If you are using a smartphone, it helps to turn your screen sideways (landscape).
 Thank you.

 If you cannot see an appointment in the timescale you had hoped for or feel might be clinically necessary, please call on (345) 745 7450 as not all appointment times are available for online booking.

 - Scars & keloids

 - Hair and nail conditions